-Simon Coates is a London-based artist, writer and curator.
-Coates creates artworks based on community and communication.
-In February 2020 Coates received a Special Mention in the 2020 Amnesty International Brave Awards for his work with Tse Tse Fly Middle East, the non-profit experimental arts and human rights project.
+Simon Coates is a London-based artist, writer and curator creating artworks based on community and communication.
+In February 2020 Coates received a Special Mention in the 2020 Amnesty International Brave Awards for his work with Tse Tse Fly Middle East, the non-profit arts and humanities project he founded in 2015.

 Coates sees curation and live event production as part of a practice that examines societal mores and behaviours as communicating modes.
 His public artworks include creating billboard images for the Billboard Project in New York state, creating live community events in the form of makers markets and a literary festival in the UAE, alongside live productions for the Tse Tse Fly Middle East project.
 He has produced a series of online exhibitions for Google Arts & Culture, and created a set of community events for artist Yinka Shonibare's Guest Projects initiative.
 His interest in radio as a mode of communication means he produces a monthly two-hour Tse Tse Fly Middle East programme for UK arts radio station Resonance EXTRA and a monthly one-hour programme for the Moscow-based station New New World Radio under the name Ubu Kung.
 The Ubu Kung pseudonym is also used for an experimental music and video project in partnership with Filipino vocalist X. Coates has been commissioned to produce Tse Tse Fly Middle East live events for the likes of the Maraya Arts Centre and the Alserkal art complex (both in the UAE), the UK's Other Worlds festival and the Fringe Arts Bath festival.